CUBRID/cubrid-python/README.md

   To build and install from source, you should move into the top-level directory of the CUBRIDdb distribution and issue the following commands.

-  For Python 3.5 or Lower
+  For not support wheel
   ```
   $ git clone --recursive git@github.com:CUBRID/cubrid-python.git
   $ cd cubrid-python
-  $ python setup.py build          (Windows: First, must run env_windows.bat.)
+  $ python setup.py build
   $ sudo python setup.py install   (Windows: python setup.py install)
   ```

-  For Python 3.8 or Higher
+  For support wheel
   ```
   $ git clone --recursive git@github.com:CUBRID/cubrid-python.git
   $ cd cubrid-python